reubenlillie/manualmaker/README.md

 ## Installation

-1. Upload ManualMaker's files (only the contents of `manualmaker/manualmaker/` directory from this repository) to your `/wp-content/plugins/manualmaker/` directory.
+1. Upload ManualMaker's files to your `/wp-content/plugins/manualmaker/` directory.
 2. Activate ManualMaker through the 'Plugins' screen in WordPress.

 ## Contributing